wuoli/biohackathon2025-rhinovirus/Host Gene Expression/README.md

 For WNV, the raw RNA-seq count matrix `GSE40718_raw_counts_GRCh38.p13_NCBI.tsv.gz` was used for **DESeq2** analysis, comparing 5 WNV samples with 5 control samples.

-`DEGs_WNV_HRV.Rmd` contains the main analysis and generates the differential expression results and figures.
+`DEGs_WNV_HRV.Rmd` contains the main analysis and generates the differential expression results, GO pathway enrichment, and figures.
 The resulting HRV and WNV differential expression datasets are saved as `DEG_microarray_rhinovirus_vs_control.csv` and `DESeq2_results_WNV_vs_control.csv`, respectively.

-The resulting differentially expressed genes were then used for downstream pathway and gene set enrichment analyses using **GSEA**, `pathwayanalysis_grouped.R`, `enrichmen_genes.csv`, and `enrichment_results.csv`.
+The resulting differentially expressed genes were also explored with other pathway analysis methods such as GSEA in the files `pathwayanalysis_grouped.R`, `enrichmen_genes.csv`, and `enrichment_results.csv`.
+This analysis was ultimately used as a sanity check and not included in the paper.

-Together, these analyses were used to characterize differences in **host transcriptional responses to HRV and WNV infection**, including differences in antiviral and innate immune response pathways.
+Together, these analyses were used to characterize differences in **host transcriptional responses to HRV and WNV infection**, specifically differences in antiviral and innate immune response pathways.